 These tips are nearly perfect.

 In the first spring picture, one can see some red paint that is a +.
 Here is a close-up.
-This mark shows that it is the heavy-duty spring.
+This mark shows that it is a heavy-duty spring.

 clutch actuating arm and bearing, 1956-67

 This symptom may seem illogical, but it is as described.
 Experience with hundreds of clutches proves that it is accurate.
 As the three clutch parts wear, the divot in the diaphragm plate is deeper.
 That means that the clutch adjustment screw must be screwed further in.
 That is how the free space between the adjustment screw head and the lock nut decreases.

 The overall condition of the /2 clutch could initially be seen from the outside.
 If the bike had 40-60 k on it and the original clutch, this would be an accurate indicator.
 Now, with an unknown history, it is anybody’s guess.